jphill01/HACSim.R/README.md

 Generated output also returns the slope estimate (*&beta;*<sub>1</sub>) for the haplotype accumulation curve, calculated using the last 10 points occurring on the curve.
 In addition, the quantity 1 / *&beta;*<sub>1</sub> is also returned.
 This is a measure of the number of additional specimens needed to be sampled to observe one new haplotype.

 In addition to users specifying unique values for **N**, **Hstar** and **probs**, default parameters can also be altered in order to produce more interesting output (e.g., simulating multiple subpopulations with or without migration/gene flow).
 It may be necessary to increase **perms** in order to smooth out the curves, but this will increase algorithm runtime substantially.

-When incorporating population structure into simulations, it is assumed that haplotype diversity is homogeneous across demes.

-Determination of **K** is not straightforward, and will require good judgement on the part of the user.
-One option is to simply set **K** equal to the number of sampling sites, as a proxy for the "true" value of **K**.
-A better option is to employ software programs such as STRUCTURE (Pritchard *et al.*, 2000) in order to determine the most likely value of **K** via a Bayesian framework.

 ### Running the Simulation ###